minamide-group/regex-matching-analyzer/README.md

 The commands below should be input to the sbt shell.

 There are two ways to run the code.
-- Input expressions from command line
+- Input expressions from a command line
 ```
 run [options]
 ```